ASD Diagnosis for Adults

-Currently, in BC, there are no publicly funded systems for adults that are specifically designed to diagnose autism; however, you could try a few of the following:
+Currently, in BC, there are no publicly funded systems for adults that are specifically designed to assess or diagnose autism; however, you could try a few of the following:

 Contact Us for an up-to-date list of assessment providers.